Yungcod/resume-matcher-app/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Set up your DeepSeek API key:
+3. Set up your API key:
    - Create or edit the `.streamlit/secrets.toml` file
    - Add the line `DEEPSEEK_API_KEY = "your-api-key"`

-## Running the App
+## Running the Application

 ```bash
 streamlit run app.py
 ```

-## How to Use
+## Usage Instructions

-1. Paste a job description in the left field
+1. Enter job description in the left field
-2. Paste your resume in the right field
+2. Enter resume in the right field
 3. Click "Analyze Match"
 4. Review the analysis and suggestions

-## What I Learned

-Building this project helped me understand:
-- Making API calls with proper error handling
-- Using regular expressions for text analysis
-- Building user interfaces with Streamlit
-- Working with AI language models

 ## Requirements

 - Python 3.7+
 - Streamlit
 - Requests
-- DeepSeek API key
+- API key (external text analysis service)

-## Note
+## Notes

+- This is a course project and may have limitations
-Keep your API key secure and never share it publicly.
+- Keep your API key secure